sdr-enthusiasts/docker-planefence/README.md

 PF_SPEEDUNIT=knotph
 PF_SOCK30003HOST=readsb
 ```
 6. Note that the `docker-compose.yml` file also creates an instance of Mikenye's readsb container.
-You can edit this if you are already another container, HOWEVER:
+You can change this if you are already another using a different instance of readsb (or dump1090[-fa]), HOWEVER:

    a) the Planefence container depends on being able to access the SBS output from a dump1090/dump1090-fa/readsb instance.
 This is easiest done by running
       readsb (or dump1090[-fa]) from the same docker-compose.yml, as this creates an intra-net between the containers